Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 260 Core 216 should perform a bit faster than the GeForce GTX 970M overall. (explain)
+Memory BandwidthThe GeForce GTX 260 Core 216, in theory, should perform a little bit faster than the GeForce GTX 970M in general. (explain)

-Texel RateThe GeForce GTX 970M will be a lot (approximately 78%) better at AF than the GeForce GTX 260 Core 216. (explain)
+Texel RateThe GeForce GTX 970M will be quite a bit (more or less 78%) more effective at texture filtering than the GeForce GTX 260 Core 216. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison